 Measure Results

 It’s impossible to determine whether your current proposal strategy is effective unless you have objective data to inform you.
 Therefore, it’s in your best interest to try and collect those data.
-Measure the time it takes for individual salespeople to create and customize proposal templates.
+Measure the time it takes for individual salespeople to create and customize proposal template.
 Keep track of the open rates and final success rates of each of your proposals.
 Which qualities do your most successful proposals have in common?
 Are there variables that don’t appear to be helping you?

 Get Feedback